rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DH: I'm excited, I think this is a good place to wrap things up unless anyone has feedback or questions.

 AWB: I'm going to pile on.
-I think that the fundamental thing her eis that if you say `import foo.js` is there a way to determien the exported names from that module without having to evaluate code.
+I think that the fundamental thing her eis that if you say `import foo.js` is there a way to determien the exported names from that module without having to evaluate code?

 DH: The quickest way to explain is that Node discovered a key thing.
 We can make the default mode for the whole ecosystem to be `default` export and we can opt-into named export.
 That gives us strong backward compatility.
 Once you have that it's easier to see your way to semantics that makes sense.
 Is that right Bradly?

-BF: Yes
+BF: Yes.

 YK: One other closing the loop.  there's also AMD modules.
 They don't trivially have a solution.
 I think that having them default to default export works fine.
 Because they are eval'd with an outer wrapper an an inner function, you can add to the outer wrapper pretty easily.